 History of Successful Resolutions

-Charlene was also lead trial counsel for Hewlett-Packard in St. Clair Intellectual Property Consultants, where her client was granted summary judgment of non-infringement.
+- Substituted in as lead trial counsel for Hewlett-Packard in St. Clair Intellectual Property Consultants.
+Client was granted summary judgment of non-infringement.

-In connection with her defense of client Information Storage Devices, which was sued by Atmel Corporation shortly before it went public, Charlene conducted the first Markman (claim construction) hearing held in the Northern District of California.
-She went on to obtain summary judgment of noninfringement of two of three patents, sanctions, and summary judgment of invalidity of the third patent on an issue of first impression.
+- Conducted the first Markman (claim construction) hearing held in the Northern District of California on behalf of client Information Storage Devices.
+Went on to obtain summary judgment of noninfringement of two of three patents, sanctions, and summary judgment of invalidity of the third patent on an issue of first impression.
 The latter ruling was reversed in part on appeal in Atmel Corp. v.
-Information Storage Devices, Inc., 1998 U.S. Dist.
-LEXIS 17564 (Fed.
-Cir.
-1999).
-The matter settled favorably following remand and renewal of ISD's motions.
+Information Storage Devices, Inc. The matter settled favorably following remand and renewal of ISD's motions.